DevelopsenseLogo

 Toolsmiths can develop all kinds of stuff to aid with new testing and retesting.
 For instance, a toolsmith could develop scripts to support automated flagging — identifying data or pages that warrant interactive observation by tester.
 (There’s a whole video about that here.)
 Toolsmiths can write code to generate data, or to visualize patterns in the output, or to sort and search and sift log files.

 One kind of code that the toolsmith can write is, of course, check code.
-When we put s skilled toolsmith in partnership with one or more skilled testers, we can get around the problem that not everyone is great at everything.
+When we put a skilled toolsmith in partnership with one or more skilled testers, we can get around the problem that not everyone is great at everything.
 Better yet, toolsmiths and testers can collaborate and build on each other’s expertise, knowledge, and experiences to build on their own.

 If there is no toolsmith available, testers can certainly write check code for themselves.
 But be careful!
 I can tell you from experience, writing code can be super powerful and satisfying.
 It can also be highly engaging, dazzling and hypnotic, preying on our attention and our ambitions, with little bursts of accomplishment providing little burst of endorphins.
 The happy hours flying by writing code can easily displace the goal of studying and interacting with the product — and the less happy moments trying to get the danged check code running can do so even more easily.